-It all started in 1946 when Gordon Yockney arrived in Auckland by ship from England to be met at the wharf by farmers representing both the Franklin and Matamata Vet Clubs.
+In 1944 Franklin Veterinary Club was formed.
+Dr Seagle, a Polish refugee was the first veterinarian.
+He was joined in 1946 by Gordon Yockney, who arrived in Auckland by ship from England to be met at the wharf by farmers representing both the Franklin and Matamata Vet Clubs.

-The offer of a ready to use house (and flowers for Mrs Robina Yockney) ensured the Yockneys moved straight from the wharf to Papakura, where Gordon became the first vet working for the Franklin Vet Club.
+The offer of a ready to use house (and flowers for Mrs Robina Yockney) ensured the Yockneys moved straight from the wharf to Papakura, where Gordon commenced working for the Franklin Vet Club.

-At this time Gordon covered an area from One Tree Hill to Kaiaua, Mercer and Waiuku.
+At this time, Drs Yockney & Seagle covered an area from One Tree Hill to Kaiaua, Mercer and Waiuku, in what was aptly known as a fire brigade service.
 There were only two or three small animal vets in Auckland and no drug wholesalers.
 Calcium borogluconate was made by boiling calcium gluconate and boracic acid on the kitchen stove.
 There were no intramammary antibiotic tubes; instead acriflavine salves were made in Robina’s bath tub.
 Sulphur drugs had been used on troops in WW2 and were only about to arrive in veterinary medicine.
 Penicillin was not mass produced until 1944 and it was nearly 1950 before it could be used by vets.